kitao/pyxel/README.md

 If the specified Pyxel resource file (.pyxres) exists, the file is loaded, and if it does not exist, a new file is created with the specified name.
 If the resource file is omitted, the name is `my_resource.pyxres`.

 After starting Pyxel Editor, the file can be switched by dragging and dropping another resource file.
-If the resource file is dragged and dropped while holding down ``Ctrl`` key, only the resource type (image/tilemap/sound/music) that is currently being edited will be loaded.
+If the resource file is dragged and dropped while holding down ``Ctrl``(``Cmd``) key, only the resource type (image/tilemap/sound/music) that is currently being edited will be loaded.
 This operation enables to combine multiple resource file into one.

 The created resource file can be loaded with the `load` function.